What Will Your Legacy Be?

 For over 130 years, the Kentucky Humane Society (KHS) has been a champion for companion animals.
 As a private, non-profit organization, KHS receives no city, state or federal funding, nor are we affiliated with other humane organizations.

-The decision to include KHS in your estate plans shows a sincere commitment to the future care of pets in our community and a desire for your legacy of compassion to continue for years to come.
+The decision to include KHS in your will or estate plans shows a sincere commitment to the future care of pets in our community and a desire for your legacy of compassion to continue for years to come.

 Legal Name: Kentucky Humane Society Animal Rescue League, Inc.